HealthCareLA/HCLA-website/src/content/pages/who-we-are.md

         description: >-
-          To make HCLA the recognized system of care for providing high-quality health services through our health center network while remaining true to our collaborative/inclusive organizational structure and philosophy.
+          To make HCLA the recognized system of care for providing high-quality health services through our health center network while remaining true to our collaborative/inclusive organizational structure and
+          philosophy.
         backgroundColor: '#34C565'
   - _bookshop_name: who_we_are/ways_serve
     title: Our Community Impact
     description: >-
       HCLA IPA guides and supports our network of health centers to deliver quality, accessible health care by coordinating care and enabling access to specialized resources that improve health and well-being.

       We encourage improved health status in the communities we serve and are dedicated to expanding care for our most vulnerable populations.
-    points:
-      - >-
-        HCLA IPA serves more Medi-Cal recipients than any other IPA in the entire state while also providing care under Medicare, Covered California, and commercial health plans.
-      - >-
-        Our focus helps reduce health disparities for the high-risk, special needs community, which is traditionally underserved.
-    button:
-      buttontext: Learn More
-      link: '#'
-      target: _self
     image:
       src: /images/photo-our-community.png
       alt: our community image